 CODE 128 is the barcode developed by Computer Identics Corporation (U.S.A.) in 1981.

-CODE 128 barcode can represent all 128 ASCII code characters (numbers, upper case/lower case of alphabets, symbols and control codes).
-Since it can represent all characters (except Japanese kanji, hiragana and katakana) that can be worked with a computer keyboard, it is a computer friendly barcode.
+CODE 128 can represent all 128 ASCII code characters (numbers, upper case/lower case letters, symbols and control codes).
+Since it can represent all characters (except Japanese kanji, hiragana and katakana) that can be used with a computer keyboard, it is a computer friendly barcode.

 CODE 128 Composition